cyverse/irods-adm/README.md

 A collection of scripts for administering an iRODS grid

+## Chunked Data Set Transfer

+[`chunk-transfer`](/chunk-transfer/README.md) is a collection of programs for performing chunked data transfers from iRODS to a client.

 ## iRODS Sessions

 A session is a group of log messages that occurred during a single connection.